ericclack/gcse-maths-for-programmers/sets/index.md

 ## Programming Task 2

-Add set intersection for two sets, then three.
+Add set intersection for two sets.

 Add complement, first defining the universal set to be everything in all sets the user has input.

+## Programming Task 3

+Make operations work for more than two sets and allow the user to choose which sets to apply operations to.

 ----